Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Ewald summation

 and as before $D\in\lbrace0,1,2,3\rbrace$ represents free-space, 1d-, 2d- and 3d-periodic cases.
-This sum decays exponentially fast with $|\v x_\mnp|$ and is calculated by introducing a cut-off radius $r_\c>0$ and including only terms s.t. $|\v x_\mnp|<r_\c$.
-In practice, a cell list is constructed for each target point $\v x_\mi$.
+The sum in Eq.~\eqref{eq:real_space_ewald} decays exponentially fast with $|\v x_\mnp|$ and is calculated by introducing a cut-off radius $r_\c>0$ and including only terms s.t. $|\v x_\mnp|<r_\c$.
+In practice, a cell list is constructed for each target point $\v x_\midx$.
 Taking into account that the domain is wrapped around periodically in periodic directions, the calculation is restricted to this list.

-The $\varphi^{D\P,\w F}(\v x_\mi)$ term is smooth and therefore, its Fourier spectrum decays rapidly in Fourier space.
-For this term, periodicity has to be embedded into the formulation.
-To introduce the Fourier space contribution, we start by introducing some non standard notation in order to unify the descriptions for different periodicities.
+The term $\varphi^{D\P,\w F}(\v x_\midx)$ is smooth, and therefore its Fourier spectrum decays rapidly.
+This term is treated in Fourier space, and its structure depends heavily on the type of periodicity, i.e.\ on $D$.
+In order to unify the description for different periodicities, we now introduce some non-standard notation.